Belarus Visa and Passport Requirements

 All foreign nationals must register their passports at the local police station within five working days of their arrival; if staying at a hotel, reception will do this automatically.

-From 27 July 2018, citizens from 74 countries can visit Belarus without a visa for up to 30 days provided that:
+From 27 July 2018, citizens from 74 countries can visit Belarus without a visa for up to 30 days (including arrival and departure dates) provided that:

 • You must enter and exit Belarus through Minsk National Airport.